 information on determining an optimal K-safety value.

-In addition to the cluster configuration, you can use the deployment file to enable and configure specific database features such as export, command logging, and so on.
-The following table summarizes some of the key features that are settable in the deployment file.
+In addition to the sites per host and K-safety, you can use the configuration file to enable and configure specific database features such as export, command logging, and so on.
+The following table summarizes some of the key features that are settable in the configuration file.

 Table 3.1.
-Configuring Database Features in the Deployment File
+Selecting Database Features in the Configuration File

 |Command Logging — Command logging provides durability by logging transactions to disk so they can be replayed during a recovery.
 You can configure the type of command logging (synchronous or asynchronous), the log file size, and the frequency of the logs (in terms of milliseconds or number of transactions).|